Risk Management Tools & Resources

 • Designate a safe observation area for behavioral health patients.
 Have a trained staff member assess the area for potential environmental risks, such as items that patients might use as weapons or to inflict self-harm.

-• Implement safeguards to prevent elopement from the ED and patient wandering (e.g., door alarms and locks, electronic monitoring, designated gown/sock color for at-risk patients, and diversion activities).
-Additionally, have procedures in place for quickly responding to missing patients.
+• Implement safeguards to prevent patient wandering and elopement from the ED.
+Examples of safeguards might include door alarms and locks, electronic monitoring, designated gown/sock color for at-risk patients, and diversion activities.
+Additionally, have comprehensive elopement procedures in place to quickly respond to missing patients.

 • Train healthcare providers and staff members on strategies for de-escalating aggressive behavior.
 Consider implementing an emergency response team that can quickly respond if a patient becomes volatile.

-• Conduct drills and simulation trainings to prepare emergency medicine providers and staff members for managing various behavioral health scenarios (e.g., violent patients, suicidal patients, patients who are paranoid or who have hallucinations, patients who have overdosed, etc.)
+• Conduct drills and simulation trainings to prepare emergency medicine providers and staff members for managing various behavioral health scenarios (e.g., violent patients, suicidal patients, patients who are paranoid or who hallucinate, patients who have overdosed, etc.).

 • Develop organizational policies related to transferring behavioral health patients to inpatient units, other facilities, or home.
-Policies should include guidance for coordinating patient care prior to discharge and following up with patients after they are discharged.6
+Policies should include guidance for handoff communication, coordinating patient care prior to discharge, and following up with patients after they are discharged.

 To learn more about issues and strategies associated with behavioral health, see MedPro’s Risk Resources: Behavioral Health.